-Although UCF is officially closed from November 22nd-25th, 2018, not all students will be going home for the holiday.
+Although UCF is officially closed from November 27-30th, 2019, not all students will be going home for the holiday.
 Flights can be incredibly expensive around this time.
 Some students may have to work and others may go home with a local friend for a little turkey dinner.
 Perhaps, instead, you’ve decided to switch things around a bit and this year go to Orlando for Thanksgiving.
 Whichever way it works out; there is plenty to do if you are going to be at UCF for Thanksgiving this year.
 For instance, the Knights are playing USF in Orlando on Friday, November 29th.

 Let Someone Else Do the Cooking!